ibm-cloud-docs/containers/cs_why.md

 You can create one free cluster or any number of standard clusters.
 Try out [free clusters](/docs/containers?topic=containers-getting-started#classic-cluster-create) to get familiar with a few Kubernetes capabilities, or create standard clusters to use the full capabilities of Kubernetes to deploy apps.
 Free clusters are automatically deleted after 30 days.
 {:shortdesc}

 If you have a free cluster and want to upgrade to a standard cluster, you can [create a standard cluster](/docs/containers?topic=containers-clusters#clusters_ui).
-Then, deploy any YAMLs for the Kubernetes resources that you made with your free cluster into the standard cluster.
+Then, [copy your deployment configuration files](/docs/containers?topic=containers-app#copy_apps_cluster) from your free cluster into the standard cluster.

 |Characteristics|Free clusters|Standard clusters|
 |---------------|-------------|-----------------|